DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 The paragraph is meant to explain the scope of the site as simply as possible.
-However, there are two issues: (1) It’s not  visual which overlooks more visually-oriented users.
-And (2) its simplicity doesn’t accurately explain the scope.
+However, there are two issues: (1) It’s not  visual which overlooks more visually-oriented users, and (2) its simplicity doesn’t accurately explain the scope.

 ## Ideations and iteration